My first thought is that this can't be real.

 The steam rising from the water (broth?) mixes with the light smoke from the heating fire to remind me that I'm not in a hyper-controlled, over-chlorinated spa situation.
 It's an outdoor experience that feels like an outdoor experience should feel: Tranquil and primitive.
 Safe, but adventurous.
 Under control, but not without an element of risk.

-A soak in the Cannibal Hot Tub is included with your stay at Paradise Village Lodge, but also available separately.
+A soak in the Cannibal Hot Tub must be booked separately with your stay at Paradise Village Lodge.
 You must reserve the Cannibal Hot Tub at least 24 hours in advance.
 For the entire hot tub (no per-person rate available), it's $25 per hour, two hours minimum, plus $50 cleaning fee.

 Paradise Valley is a recently renovated lodge just outside the Nisqually entrance to Mount Rainier National Park, that has been transformed into a Ukrainian village.
 They have a restaurant serving authentic Eastern European cuisine and beverages, and a cafe/bakery with fresh coffee and pastries every day.